 “The users do not know about the product until it is shown to them.”

 Timeline: January 2020 – Present

-Our team at the University of Maryland, Baltimore County is looking at ways in which blind runners can be supported.
-By looking at technologies that aid in obstacle detection while running and enable free pathing, our aim is to create a prototype from the feedback and data collected from the interviews of blind runners coupled with the information collected from the design workshops and literature collected.
+Our team at the University of Maryland, Baltimore County, is looking at ways in which blind runners can be supported.
+By looking at technologies that aid in obstacle detection while running and enable free pathing, we aim to create a prototype from the feedback and data collected from the interviews of blind runners and the information collected from the design workshops and literature collected.

 My role: Design and develop a prototype that can be worn by blind runners and aid them in obstacle avoidance on their course.

 The Team: Dr Ravi Kuber, Tristan King, Mei Ann Vader, Anirudh Nagraj, Apoorva Bendigeri

 We wanted to get the most out of the prototype so we knew that without doing the groundwork of research and a thorough literature summary, it would be foolish to directly jump into the prototyping.
 We brainstormed the process and the subprocesses that came with it.
 Set timelines for the same and proceeded further with the project.